 Demand, Effective.
 In Keynesian terms, income to be used for consumption, as opposed to income diverted for reinvestment.

 Dilution, Economic.
 A decrease in an enterprise’s share or asset values that occurs when new shares are added without a corresponding increase in the productiveness of the capital assets or net profits of that enterprise.
 Economic dilution constitutes an erosion of property rights for existing shareholders.
 Where share or asset values increase despite an issuance of new shares, there may be political dilution in equity ownership, but no economic dilution.

 Dilution, Political.
 The just diffusion of economic power in an enterprise when new shareholders are added in ways that do not violate the property rights of existing shareholders.
 Political dilution is not a dilution of property rights as long as the economic values of existing shareholders are not diminished by the issuance of new shares.
 (See “Dilution, Economic”)

 Discount Rate.
 The percentage by which a central bank reduces the amount of cash printed or demand deposit created to purchase qualified loans from qualified banks and financial institutions.
-Under binary economic policy, this rate takes the form of a service fee, estimated at 0.5%, to cover all central banking and regulatory costs of monetizing Capital Homesteading loans made by commercial banks and other qualified financial institutions for broadening the ownership of new capital.
+Under binary economic policy, this rate takes the form of a service fee, estimated at 0.5%, to cover all central banking and regulatory costs of monetizing loans made under the Economic Democracy Act by commercial banks and other qualified financial institutions for broadening the ownership of new capital.